kryherd/CARAT/create_timing_files.md

 `pilot??_Session_Data.txt` where ?? is the subject number.
 If you want to change the naming convention for EDF files, make sure you change this line within `extract_onsets.py`.

-5. In DataViewer, add a new variable (ScannerPulseTime)
+5. In your DataViewer session (.evs file), add a new variable (ScannerPulseTime)
 	* Analysis > Trial Variable Manager
 	* Click the little page (![page](./Images/page.png)) to create a new variable.
 	* Under Label, enter ScannerPulseTime